Smallpox Fast Facts

 Insects and animals do not transmit smallpox.
 If aerosolized smallpox were to be released, 90% of the virus would die within 24 hours.

-The incubation period is about 12 days (ranges from seven to 17 days) following exposure.
+The incubation period averages about 10 to 14 days (but can range from seven to 19 days) following exposure.
 Subjects are not contagious at this time.

 Initial symptoms include high fever, fatigue, and head and back aches.
-A characteristic rash that is most prominent on the face, arms, and legs follows in two to three days.
+A characteristic rash that is most prominent on the face, arms and legs follows in two to three days.
 The rash starts with flat red lesions that evolve at the same rate.
 Lesions become pus-filled and begin to crust early in the second week.
 Scabs develop and then separate and fall off after about three to four weeks.

 The majority of patients with smallpox recover, but death occurs in up to 30% of cases.